 We offer a semester-based Monthly Payment Plan as an option to pay your balance due.
 This is a convenient method for planning, budgeting and paying educational expenses.
 This is a monthly plan, not a loan; you will not be charged interest.
 There is a $35.00 fee per semester to enroll in the plan and the first payment is due at the time of enrollment.

-Payment Plans for the spring 2023 semester will be available for enrollment the week of November 21.
-Please note that only spring 2023 charges are eligible to be included in the spring payment plan.
+Payment Plans for the Fall 2023 semester will be available for enrollment after July 5.
+Please note that only fall 2023 charges are eligible to be included in the fall payment plan.
 All other prior term charges must be paid in full.
 Proxy Users and students have access to set up a monthly payment plan.
 Students can add a Proxy User on their Self-Service Portal if the bill payer will be someone other than the student.

 This parent loan is available to credit-worthy* parents of undergraduate students regardless of income.
 This loan program allows parents to borrow the difference between the cost of education and the financial assistance the student is scheduled to receive.
 To learn more specific details on applying, click here.